rayaankhan/historic-capitals-india-btp2/README.md

    python3 chatbot.py
    ```

-3. **Running the Frontend:**
+3. **Setup and Run the Frontend:**
    ```bash
    npm install
    npm run dev
    ```

-## Contribution Guidelines
+## Contributing

+We welcome contributions to enhance this project.
+To contribute:
+1. Fork the repository.
+2. Create a new branch.
+3. Make your changes and test them.
-We welcome contributions to enhance the project.
-If you'd like to contribute, please fork the repository, create a new branch, and submit a pull request with your changes.
+4. Submit a pull request with a detailed description of your changes.

 ## License

 This project is licensed under the MIT License.
-For more details, refer to the [LICENSE](LICENSE) file.
+For more details, please refer to the [LICENSE](LICENSE) file.

+## Contact

+For any inquiries or feedback, please contact us at [rayaan.khan@students.iiit.ac.in](mailto:rayaan.khan@students.iiit.ac.in).

+## Acknowledgments

+- Special thanks to the open-source communities and tools that made this project possible.

 ---